 It sounds too simple, doesn’t it?
-Routines are extremely important to dogs and cats.
-It can be annoying when you want to sleep in during the holidays but your dog wants their morning walk, or your cat expects their breakfast at a certain time.
-However, the more you stick to your routine, the more your pet will trust you and it can combat anxiety.
+But it’s the truth, routines are extremely important for our pets.
+It can be annoying when you want to sleep in for a change during the holidays, but your dog wants their regular morning walk, or your cat expects their breakfast at a certain time.
+However, the more you stick to your routine, the safer, calmer and more comfortable your pet will feel this holiday.

-Your dogs and cats might be wary of new people.
-After all, most PEOPLE are wary of new people!
-Imagine the stress of being thrown into a group of people you have never met, but most of those people want to start touching you and picking you up.
+Your pets might be wary of new people.
+After all, even most PEOPLE are wary of strangers!
+Imagine the stress of a bunch of strangers in your space, plus most of those people are bigger than you and also may try to pet you or pick you up.
 It is unnerving, isn’t it?
-That is the reality for your dog, especially if you have a small dog who can be easily picked up.
+That is the reality for your pet, especially if you have a small dog or cat who can be easily picked up.

-You can take some of the stress away from your pet by introducing new people slowly.
-If everyone is expected to arrive at your home around the same time, keep your pet in a quiet room alone where you can bring in guests one at a time.
+You can take some of this anxiety away from your pet by introducing new people slowly.
+If everyone is expected to arrive at your home around the same time, keep your pet in a quiet room alone, where you can bring in guests one at a time.
 Try not to overwhelm your dog or cat if they are already nervous.
-It is also okay if you have a nervous pet not to allow people to meet them at all.
-It is just important that you do what is right for your individual dog or cat.
+It is also okay if you have a nervous pet to not allow people to meet them at all.
+It is just important that you do what is best for your individual pet.

 Is there anything cuter than kids and dogs?
-Is there anything more adorable than a small child staring at a cat in wonder?
-Introducing children to your pets can be a lot of fun, but it can also be stressful for your pet.
-Especially when the child is not used to being around animals, or when your pet is not used to tiny humans.
+Introducing children to your pets can be adorable, but it can also be stressful for your pet.
+Especially if the child is not used to being around or handling animals, or perhaps if your pet is not used to tiny humans.

-When you introduce your pet to children, supervise them to make sure that there is no aggression (from the animal or the child).
-If you see the child is pulling on the dog’s tail or pulling on them, show the child how to be gentle.
-If the child still can’t grasp how to be gentle, don’t allow them to play together anymore.
-The same goes for the pet – if they seem aggressive toward the child, remove them from the area immediately.
+When introducing your pet to children, it’s best to supervise them to make sure that there is no aggression (from the animal or the child).
+If you see the child is pulling on the dog’s tail or ears, or touching your pet too roughly, model the correct way to interact with your pet.
+You can show them how to gently pet, and respect your pet’s space.
+If a child still can’t grasp how to be gentle, it’s best not to allow them to play together anymore.
+The same goes for the pet – if they seem aggressive or reactive toward the child, it’s best to allow them to retreat to a safe, calm space away from guests.
 You may fully trust your dog or cat, but when they are stressed they may behave differently.
-If nothing else, this will keep the child and the parents from having a negative experience with your pet.